Coal Combustion Residuals (CCR)

 On February 23, 2017, IDEM adopted an amendment to Indiana’s 40 CFR Part 256 Solid Waste Management Plan [PDF].
 It describes IDEM’s plan to update Indiana’s regulations for regulating CCR disposal facilities to standards equivalent to the U.S. EPA Rule.
 The plan enables IDEM to approve and enforce compliance schedules to extend deadlines in the U.S. EPA CCR Rule under certain circumstances.
 IDEM received the U.S. EPA’s approval of the plan [PDF] on March 7, 2017.

-The plan describes the need for legislation to enable Indiana to regulated uses of CCR.
-On February 23, 2017, Governor Holcomb signed House Enrolled Act 1230, authorizing the Indiana Environmental Rules Board to adopt rules consistent with the U.S. EPA CCR Rule.
+The plan describes the need for legislation to enable Indiana to regulate uses of CCR, since at the time IC 13-19-3-3 prohibited rules for certain types of disposal and use of CCR.
+On February 23, 2017, Governor Holcomb signed House Enrolled Act 1230, which amended IC 13-19-3-3 to allow the Indiana Environmental Rules Board to adopt rules consistent with the federal CCR Rule.
 This legislation is an important step in the plan’s implementation.

 Compliance at Indiana’s Power Plants